-An impartial party, or a mediator, is someone that is not involved in the dispute in any way.
-They are appointed to help resolve the dispute in an impartial way.
+An impartial party, or a mediator, is not involved in the dispute in any way.
+They are appointed to help resolve the dispute impartially.

-(a) A person must have completed at least 40 training hours in dispute resolution techniques to qualify for an appointment.
+- A person must have completed at least 40 training hours in dispute resolution techniques to qualify for an appointment

-(b) A Person must also complete 24 hours of training in family dynamics, child development, and family law.
+- A Person must also complete 24 hours of training in family dynamics, child development, and family law

-(c) A court may appoint someone without the training hours, if that person has legal training or experience in dispute resolution.
+- A court may appoint someone without the training hours if that person has legal training or experience in dispute resolution

-- A person appointed to facilitate an alternative dispute resolution procedure shall encourage and assist the parties in reaching a settlement of their dispute, but may not compel or coerce the parties to enter into a settlement agreement.
+- A person appointed to facilitate an alternative dispute resolution procedure shall encourage and assist the parties in settling their dispute, but may not compel or coerce the parties to enter into a settlement agreement.

-- Unless expressly authorized by the disclosing party, the impartial third party may not disclose to either party information given in confidence by the other and shall at all times maintain confidentiality with respect to communications relating to the subject matter of the dispute.
+- Unless expressly authorized by the disclosing party, the impartial third party may not disclose to either party information given in confidence by the other.
+It shall at all times maintain confidentiality concerning communications relating to the subject matter of the dispute.

-- Each participant and the impartial third party, has a duty to report child abuse or elder abuse.
-This should not to be kept confidential if there is reasonable belief that abuse has occurred.
+- Each participant and the impartial third party must report child abuse or elder abuse.
+This should not be kept confidential if there is a reasonable belief that abuse has occurred.